Monodromy action of mirror stops for toric Calabi-Yau surfaces: Introduction

 \subsection{Results}

 Let $\XB_{\nn}$ be the $A_{\nn-1}$ singularity, understood as the toric stack $[\CC^2/ \ZZ_\nn]$, where the action of a primitive $\nn$-th root of unity $\zeta$ is given by $(z_1, z_2) \mapsto (\zeta z_1, \zeta^{\nn-1} z_2)$.
 We study a moduli of stops version of categorical monodromy for this example.
 On the $A$-side, we work with $\XA=T^*T^2$ and the FLTZ stop $\stp_\nn\subset Y=\partial_\infty \XA$.
 We use the Floer-theoretic approach to toric HMS in \cref{app:HMS} to identify the resulting partially wrapped Fukaya category with $\Db(\XB_{\nn})$ (see \cref{subsec:Aside} for a discussion of other approaches to toric HMS).
 Rather than varying a Landau--Ginzburg potential, we vary the stop itself inside the component of the stop moduli space consisting of Legendrians isotopic to $\stp_\nn$.
-To make that component concrete, we use an explicit graph model in a cylinder and then pass to Legendrian lifts which lie in a moduli space denoted $\mathcal L_{\stp_\nn}^{emb}(Y)$ (see \cref{def:lemb}).
+We model the relevant part of this moduli space on $\mathcal N$, the space of embedded graphs with unit-area faces in the cylinder, which comes with a lifting map $\mathcal N$ to $\mathcal L_{\stp_\nn}^{emb}(Y)$ (see \cref{def:lemb}).

-The first main result is a colloquial summary of \cref{thm:monodromyAction} proved in \cref{sec:monodromyAction}. \begin{mainthm}[Paraphrase of \cref{thm:monodromyAction}] A smooth path in $\mathcal L_{\stp_\nn}^{emb}(Y)$ determines an exact Lagrangian correspondence between the partially wrapped Fukaya categories at its endpoints.
+The first main result is an informal version of \cref{thm:monodromyAction} proved in \cref{sec:monodromyAction}. \begin{mainthm}[Informal version of \cref{thm:monodromyAction}] A smooth path $\phi^t$ in $\mathcal N$ determines an exact Lagrangian correspondence between the stopped cotangent bundles $(\XA,\Leg_{\phi^0})$ and $(\XA,\Leg_{\phi^1})$.
 These correspondences depend only on the endpoint-fixed homotopy class of the path and are compatible with concatenation.
-Consequently, $\pi_1(\mathcal L_{\stp_\nn}^{emb}(Y))$ acts on $H^0\mathcal W(\XA,\stp_\nn)$. \end{mainthm} The precise theorem constructs the underlying correspondences and proves the stop-avoidance and composition properties needed for this action.
+Consequently, $\pi_1(\mathcal N,\phi_\nn)$ acts on $H^0\mathcal W(\XA,\stp_\nn)$. \end{mainthm} The precise theorem constructs the underlying correspondences and proves the stop-avoidance and composition properties needed for this action.

-Our second main result identifies the annular braid group inside the same stop moduli space. \begin{mainthm}[\cref{cor:braidLegendrian}] There is an inclusion
+Our second main result identifies the annular braid group inside this graph space. \begin{mainthm}[\cref{cor:braidLegendrian}] There is an inclusion